zacharyhalvorson/personal-site/public/work/mobify-cloud.md

 In this section I'll describe my modular UI design process briefly and show off the changes from the UI Colour Palette refresh.

-Also show a bunch of screens, from publishing, to orgs.
+Also show a carousel of screens, from publishing, to login, to orgs.

 ## Mobify Preview